hannasm/ExpressiveAssertionsDotNet/README.md

 This code uses parts of ExpressionToCode which is licensed under the Apache license.
 A copy of this license is included.

 # Changelog

+## 0.9.6
+    * 0.9.6 - fix bug with mstest handling of assertion messages

 ## 0.9.5
     * 0.9.5 - fix bug in short assertion renderer causing all failed assertions to be marked as success